 - Opposites attract.
 If your roommate is totally unlike you, use this opportunity to learn about a different culture or custom.
 Knowledge of different customs, ethnicities and backgrounds will serve you well in our global society.

 We encourage you to decorate your room to make it feel like home.
 However, there are a number of guidelines in order to maintain safety and minimize damage to your room.
 See your RA or RHD or review the Residential Life Handbook to learn more about our decorating policy.

 There are some items that are not allowed in the residence halls due to space or safety issues:

 - Fridges over 5 Cubic Feet

 - Space heaters

 - Oil lamps

 - Lava lamps

 - Ridiculous things you know you shouldn’t have but aren’t on this list.
-If you have doubts about whether you should bring something… check with us first or review the Residential Life Handbook!
+If you have doubts about whether you should bring something… check with us first or review our policies and procedures

 In the event of an emergency in your residence, immediately call University Police (ext.
 4438) and the Resident Assistant.
 University Police can be reached 24 hours a day.